/>

 Quick facts

-BackgroundPlain white only
+BackgroundPlain white or light-coloured

 Head height31–36 mm (chin to crown)

-Photos required2 identical
+Photos required2 identical (typical)

 RecencyWithin 6 months